apontador/findrix-sdk-doc-android/README.md

 ##Prerequisites
 - Android Studio 1.0 or higher
-- Android 4.1 or higher (Beacon only works with Android 5.0 or higher)
+- Android 4.1 or higher (Beacons only work with Android 5.0 or higher)
-- Compile Sdk Version: 21
+- Compile SDK Version: 23
+- Target SDK Version: 23
 - Min Sdk Version: 16

 ##Import the library